California “Stalking” Laws – Penal Code 646.9 PC

 Defending Stalking Allegations – PC 646.9

-- The government’s case typically is built upon a single witness without any corroborating evidence such as video, photographs, emails, or text messages.
-Therefore, arguing insufficiency of the evidence is a legitimate offense by arguing the alleged victim is not credit worthy or by bring up factors which would contribute to the alleged victim’s motivation to lie or exaggerate the truth.
+The government’s case typically is built upon a single witness without any corroborating evidence such as video, photographs, emails, or text messages.
+Therefore, arguing insufficiency of the evidence is a legitimate offense by arguing the alleged victim is not credit-worthy or by bringing up factors that would contribute to the alleged victim’s motivation to lie or exaggerate the truth.
 This approach also ties into being falsely accused requiring a full extensive investigation into the victim’s past history.

-- The statute proscribes conduct that must be done with specific intent, thus “repeatedly following” could have occur on accident, or it was unplanned and inadvertent.
+The statute proscribes conduct that must be done with specific intent, thus “repeatedly following” could have occurred by accident, or it was unplanned and inadvertent.

-- The “credible threat” component of stalking requires that the threat be clear and unambiguous to qualify.
-Statements such as “I’m going to get you!” are left for interpretation of the recipient which could infringe on someone’s constitutional rights.
+The “credible threat” component of stalking requires that the threat be clear and unambiguous to qualify.
+Statements such as “I’m going to get you!” are left for interpretation by the recipient which could infringe on someone’s constitutional rights.

-- Prior Conviction: If someone has previously been convicted of felony stalking and subsequently commits another violation, it’s punishable in the state prison for 2, 3, or 5 years.
+If someone has previously been convicted of felony stalking and subsequently commits another violation, it’s punishable in state prison for 2, 3, or 5 years.

-- State Hospital: If the court finds there is reason to believe the defendant suffers from a cognitive disorder, the judge must consider whether a defendant would benefit from treatment in a state hospital.
-This is usually common when someone has a history of mental illness and may require a psyche evaluation.
+If the court finds there is reason to believe the defendant suffers from a cognitive disorder, the judge must consider whether a defendant would benefit from treatment in a state hospital.
+This is usually common when someone has a history of mental illness and may require a psych evaluation.

 A conviction for stalking can carry devastating consequences, including having to register as a sex offender.
 It’s important to retain an experienced Orange County Criminal Defense Attorney when faced with such accusations who will conduct an extensive investigation into the case for all viable defenses.
 If you’re under investigation, or law enforcement seeks to question you, contact the Law Offices of John D. Rogers for a free consultation to discuss your rights and defenses.
 Our office handles all domestic violence matters in Orange County, Los Angeles, Ventura, San Bernardino, and Riverside counties.